saintaardvark/va7unx.space/content/projects/single-pixel-camera/single-pixel-camera.md

   out to Value Village and buying a dozen 5V power supplies of different ratings, and the first one I tried did away with all the halting, jerking, and random failures I had been encountering.
+* I'd love to try making a colour version of this:
+  - Maybe with gel filters in front of the pinhole?
+  - Maybe by [using LEDs][10] as [colour sensors?][11]

 [0]: http://chynehome.com/web/index.php/2015/01/29/appareil-photo-de-1-pixel-avec-un-arduino/
 [1]: https://hackaday.com/2015/01/31/a-single-pixel-digital-camera-with-arduino/